federic000/twitter-search-and-reply/README.md

 4. Format of quote file is simple text as in quote_001.txt example (quote is also randomly chosen)
 5. The "logs" directory is hidden by .gitignore but shall be there.
 6. A new retrieve_v2 script has been added, this has a better refined search method
+7. A new tweet_post_v2 script has been added, implements OPEN AI generated text.